Skip to main content

 an Inclusive Green Economy and to enable a cross-country comparison of progress.
 The GEP Measurement Framework complements UN Environment’s previously developed green economy indicators framework (UNEP, 2012; UNEP, 2014; and UNEP, 2015), which uses several types of indicators at different stages of a typical policymaking cycle.

 The first edition of the GEPMF (methodology and application), launched in 2017, proved to be a valuable tool for policymakers, analysts, and stakeholders to measure the progress of 105 countries towards IGE.
 The second edition, released in 2021, introduced the concept of environmental footprints and was applied to a sample of 110 countries to measure the impact of national consumption and production patterns.
 Considering recent global disruptions such as the COVID-19 pandemic and the war in Ukraine, an updated version of the GEPMF is necessary to provide a more accurate assessment of progress.
-A fourth edition of the GEPMF is projected to be published in 2024 with a focus on circular economy.

 The Partnership for Action on Green Economy (PAGE) has grown into a prominent alliance of five UN agencies, 8 funding partners, and 22 partner countries that work together to transform economies into drivers of sustainability by supporting nations and regions in reframing economic policies and practices around sustainability.